ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 ![atlas-versioned-migrations-no-conflict](https://entgo.io/images/assets/migrate/conflict-2.svg)

 :::note
-You need to have the Atlas CLI installed on your system in order to follow along the next steps in this post.
-If you haven't yet, please follow the installation instructions [here](https://atlasgo.io/cli/getting-started/setting-up#install-the-cli).
+In the following steps we invoke the Atlas CLI by calling `go run -mod=mod ariga.io/atlas/cmd/atlas`, but you can also install the CLI globally (and then simply invoke it by calling `atlas`) to your system by following the installation instructions [here](https://atlasgo.io/cli/getting-started/setting-up#install-the-cli).
 :::